omkar-shelke25/ckad-killercoda/max-min-rollback/step1.md

 - ✅ Verify all pods are back to `perl` image
 - ✅ Confirm rollback completed successfully

+> In this question, we used maxUnavailable: 0% (no pods can be unavailable) and maxSurge: 5% (allowing up to 5% extra pods during the rollout).
+Because probes are enabled, it may take some time for all pods to become ready.
+After performing the image update and rollback, verify that all pods are running with the correct image.

 ---

 ## 💡 Try It Yourself First!